awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 You can deploy long\-lived Lambda functions to the Greengrass Docker container\.
 + Follow the steps in [Module 3 \(part 1\): Lambda functions on AWS IoT Greengrass](module3-I.md) to deploy a long\-lived Hello World Lambda function to the container\.

-## Step 6: \(Optional\) Deploy devices that interact with Greengrass running in the Docker container<a name="docker-add-devices"></a>
+## Step 6: \(Optional\) Deploy client devices that interact with Greengrass running in the Docker container<a name="docker-add-devices"></a>

-You can also deploy Greengrass devices that interact with AWS IoT Greengrass when it's running in a Docker container\.
+You can also deploy client devices that interact with AWS IoT Greengrass when it's running in a Docker container\.
-+ Follow the steps in [Module 4: Interacting with devices in an AWS IoT Greengrass group](module4.md) to deploy devices that connect to the core and send MQTT messages\.
++ Follow the steps in [Module 4: Interacting with client devices in an AWS IoT Greengrass group](module4.md) to deploy client devices that connect to the core and send MQTT messages\.

 ## Stopping the AWS IoT Greengrass Docker container<a name="docker-stop"></a>